On border tour, Harris cites 'progress' in 'tough' situation

 During a meeting with faith-based organizations, as well as shelter and legal service providers, Harris said she and Biden “inherited a tough situation.'”

-She added: “In five months we’ve made progress, but there’s still more work to be done, but we’ve made progress.”
+But she maintained that “in five months we’ve made progress...there’s still more work to be done, but we’ve made progress.”

 The vice president has faced increasing criticism from members of both parties for deferring the trip until now and for her muddied explanations as to why.